hamogu/doc/source/Install/install.rst

     make install

 to complete the installation.
-As indicated above, the |marx|
-executable will be copied to ``/opt/marx/marx-fullversion/bin/``.
-As such, it is recommended this directory be added to the user's ``PATH`` environment variable.

 The install step will create the following directories:

 ``/opt/marx/marx-fullversion/bin/``
     Directory where |marx|, :marxtool:`marx2fits`, and other |marx| -related executables are placed.